 Empress Wei Zifu's son, the crown prince Liu Ju, was also a very kind and smart person.

-So Ju decided to fight back, however, the crown prince didn’t have the right to command any army in the Han Dynasty.
+So, Liu Ju decided to fight back, however, the crown prince didn’t have the right to command any army in the Han Dynasty.

 Counterattack in Desperate Situation

-But this was not the end, since Emperor Wudi already thought that Ju had rebelled, and those who didn't want Ju to ascend to the throne were all trying their best to perish the crown prince and Wei Zifu by all means.
+Inside the city, those who didn't want Liu Ju to ascend to the throne were all trying their best to perish him and Wei Zifu by all means.

-Departure with Honor
+Heroic Departure with Honor

 Emperor Wudi then built a palace to memorize their son Liu Ju, wishing his soul could forgive him and visit there sometimes.

-Wei Zifu was lucky that she met the most powerful man and made him fall in love with her at a very young and beautiful age.
+Wei Zifu was lucky that she met and impressed the most powerful man at a very young and beautiful age.

-She was also quite brave and decisive when her son was framed up; when she knew the emperor, her beloved husband whom she lived half a century with, didn’t trust her anymore, she behaved quite calm and dignified.
+She was also quite brave and decisive when her son was framed up.
+When she knew the emperor, her beloved husband whom she lived half a century with, didn’t trust her anymore, she behaved quite calm and dignified.

 You Might Also Like: